Adithyan78/Project-X/README.md

 - After successful purchase, buyers receive access to downloadable assets or a delivery link (assets/media handled via Cloudinary and/or Drive integrations in `Utils/`).
 - Firestore (Firebase Admin) is used as the main data store for projects, purchases, and user-related metadata; Supabase helpers exist for additional storage or operations.

-This README assumes the codebase implements a single-owner storefront (your projects).
-If you'd like different wording (for example: commercial store, portfolio shop, or a course/paywall site), provide a short blurb and I'll update the description to match your preferred phrasing.

 ## Repository layout